-- London is currently seeing a wave of investment and reinvestment by large US technology companies.
-HRI's manager believes that this could serve to provide training and career enhancement to the attractive skill set these companies see in London. - Despite staging a recovery, sterling has been weak since the result of the EU referendum.
-This could lead to an increase in interest from overseas investors looking to acquire UK businesses.
+- London is currently benefitting from a wave of investment and reinvestment by large US technology companies.
+This should serve to provide training and career enhancement to the attractive skill set they see in London. - Despite staging a recovery, sterling has been weak since the result of the EU referendum.
+This may lead to an increase in interest from overseas investors looking to acquire UK businesses.
 There has been some evidence of this in HRI's portfolio in recent weeks. - HRI is trading at a marked discount to NAV.
-While the NAV and discount arguably reflect the limited liquidity in the underlying portfolio, the manager believes that these valuations do not reflect the frequently large premiums that can be achieved when holdings are sold to a trade purchaser. - HRI has now closed its interest rate swap.
-This was opened in 2008 and has acted as a drag on performance (see page 10). - The small-cap technology sector and its investor base have been shrinking in both the US and the UK, but the change in the UK has been considerably more marked. - Institutional investors are focusing on larger-cap stocks and this is, amongst other factors, appears to be constraining liquidity in small caps.
+While the NAV and discount arguably reflect the limited liquidity in the underlying portfolio, these valuations do not reflect the frequently large premiums that can be achieved when holdings are sold to a trade purchaser. - HRI has now closed its interest rate swap, which has acted as a drag on performance (see page 10). - The small-cap technology sector and its investor base have been shrinking in both the US and the UK, but the change in the UK has been considerably more marked. - Institutional investors are focusing on larger-cap stocks and this is, amongst other factors, constraining liquidity in small caps.
 Reduced liquidity makes it harder for managers to add value through market timing.
 While investment ideas may take longer to come to fruition, for those with the resources and expertise to analyse the space, there is also an increased likelihood of being able to find a mispriced security, and therefore create greater alpha. - Markets have been moving up since the election of Donald Trump.
-Trump is considered to be strongly pro-business and small-cap stocks appear to be benefiting. - Trump has been speaking positively, regarding the UK, and has indicated that he is keen to put in place a free-trade agreement.
-Although there are no specifics about any possible deal, it is possible that this could be beneficial for business overall.
+Trump is considered to be strongly pro-business and small-cap stocks appear to be benefiting. - Trump has been speaking very positively, regarding the UK, and has indicated that he is keen to put in place a free-trade agreement.
+Although there are no specifics about any possible deal, it seems reasonable that this will be beneficial for business overall.